pantemon/super-basson/README.md

   zAxis     Float
 }

-// Can have 1 user
+// A session must always have a user
-// Can have many sensor readings model Session {
+// A session can have zero or more sensor readings model Session {
   id             Int              @id @default(autoincrement()) user           User             @relation(fields: [userId], references: [id])